SolovevNS/SolovevNS/README.md

 <h3 align="center">Hi , I'm Nikita</a>

-beginner Data Scientist from Russia, actively searching for interesting work.</a>
+beginner Data Scientist from Russia, actively searching for work.</a>